keedio/flume-enrichment-interceptor-skeleton/README.md

 # The capture group indexes for key and value can be modified by the next configuration
 a1.sources.r1.interceptors.i1.custom.group.regexp.key = 1
 a1.sources.r1.interceptors.i1.custom.group.regexp.value = 2

+# If the regexps are using some reserved characters which are wrongly handled by some tool administrator (for example, Ambari with character "=" inside a property value), there's the possibility to encode the regexps in order to avoid problems
+# In order to be recognized as UrlEncoded, the property "regexp.is.urlencoded" must be true
+a1.sources.r1.interceptors.i1.custom.regexp.1 = %28%5Cw%2B%29%3D%28%5B%5E%5C%22%5Cs%5D%2B%29
+a1.sources.r1.interceptors.i1.custom.regexp.2 = %28%5Cw%2B%29%3D%5B%5C%22%5D%28%5B%5E%5C%22%5D%2B%29%5B%5C%22%5D
+a1.sources.r1.interceptors.i1.regexp.is.urlencoded = true
 ```

 Example of custom properties: